janhampe/Simulated-Annealing/README.md

 Currently there is no way to write the final placement to a file, but it does produce pgm files and prints out the cost.

 ## Build
+Requires libfmt (https://github.com/fmtlib/fmt) to be installed as it is a dependency of lorina.

 ```
 mkdir build